 - Reason(s) for your interest in software engineering and why now is a good time to start pursuing a new career

 - Track record of interest in learning new things

 - Forethought related to financial support during the bootcamp

 - Commitment to the rigor of this intensive training experience

 This is a non-technical interview, so don’t worry about answering coding or other technical questions!

 What happens after the interview?

-After you’ve completed your admissions interview, we’ll be in touch within 48 hours to let you know if you’ve been accepted into our Beginner Coding Bootcamp.
-Those who do not pass the interview will need to wait 6 months before scheduling another attempt.
+After you’ve completed your admissions interview, we’ll be in touch within 72 hours to let you know if you’ve been accepted into the Beginner Coding Bootcamp.
+Those who do not pass the interview will need to wait 6 months before completing another attempt.

 Ready to get the admissions process started?
 Take the next step.
 We look forward to seeing you on Zoom soon!